Chitrakar09/beginner-web-creations/README.md

 - A starting point for further enhancements like AI opponents and improved animations.

 ## Future Plans

-I’m actively working on new projects and plan to explore:
+This repository focuses on the basics of web development, and I am currently working on more complex and advanced projects in a separate repository.
+My upcoming work will include:
-- Advanced web applications.
+- Developing advanced web applications.
-- Tools and utilities for developers.
+- Creating tools and utilities for developers.

 ## Feedback